Making a complaint about a CHP

 Before you make a complaint:

-- Check whether the conduct may amount to a breach of the eligibility criteria for registration
+- Check whether the conduct may amount to a breach of the eligibility criteria for registration or a breach of the performance standards.

 What to include with your complaint